frisbeedata/cis-92/README.md

 | SECRET_KEY | "PUTYOUROWNHERE" | The secret key |

 # To create a new SECRET_KEY
-echo -n 'How much wood could a wood chuck chuck if a wood chuck could chuck wood?' | base64 __ Put that in your SECRET_KEY variable in secret.yaml before next command below.
+echo -n 'How much wood could a wood chuck chuck if a wood chuck could chuck wood?' | base64 <br>
+Put that in your SECRET_KEY variable in secret.yaml before next command below.